nivedhaaaa/twinmind-clone/README.md

 4. Suggestions auto-refresh every 30 seconds
 5. Clicking a suggestion sends it to chat

+---

+## Prompt Strategy

+### Suggestions Generation
+- The prompt is structured to generate **exactly 3 outputs**:
+  1. A question
+  2. An insight
+  3. A clarification
+- Output is enforced in **JSON format** for consistent parsing
+- Instructions ensure responses are:
+  - Short
+  - Context-aware
+  - Actionable

+### Chat Interaction
+- Combines:
+  - Full transcript context
+  - User’s question
+- This enables:
+  - Context-aware answers
+  - More relevant responses
+  - Better continuity in conversation

+### Transcription Strategy
+- Audio is processed in **fixed intervals (~30 seconds)**
+- Each chunk is sent to Whisper API
+- Results are appended to transcript incrementally
+- This balances:
+  - Performance
+  - Latency
+  - API usage limits

+---

+## Tradeoffs

+### Pros
+- Simple architecture (no separate backend needed)
+- Fast development using Next.js API routes
+- Works entirely in browser with user-provided API key
+- Modular and easy-to-understand components

+### Limitations
+- Not true real-time streaming (uses chunked transcription)
+- Suggestions rely only on recent transcript context
+- Requires manual API key input by user
+- No persistent storage (session-based only)

+### Design Decisions
+- Chose chunk-based transcription instead of streaming to reduce complexity
+- Limited suggestions to 3 for clarity and usability
+- Used localStorage for API key to avoid backend storage/security concerns

+---

 ##  Deployment

 Deployed using Vercel:

 npm install -g vercel
 vercel